zulhfreelancer said about 8 years ago on Rails API - Authentication with JWT :

 It is a Chrome Extension called Advanced REST Client.

-danielb_leal said over 7 years ago on Rails API - Authentication with JWT :
+danielb_leal said about 8 years ago on Rails API - Authentication with JWT :

 Hi, thanks for the video.